MSP-Greg/SketchUp/docs/Template_Guide.md

 I could not get any information from the flags parameter.
 I would suggest using keyUp and KeyDown to keep track of modifier key state.
-The next section has code that attaches to mouse and keybaord events.
+The next section has code that attaches to mouse and keyboard events.

 ```ruby
  def onKeyDown(key, repeat, flags, view)